Opportunities to Honor

 Here are a selection of ways to commemorate Yom HaShoah on your own, with family and friends or with community this year.

-- Join the JFCS Holocaust Center’s Bay Area’s Virtual Yom HaShoah Commemoration and Days of Learning on Wednesday, April 7 thru Friday, April 9.
-Schedule details and RSVP here.
+- Join the JFCS Holocaust Center’s Bay Area’s Virtual Yom HaShoah Commemoration on Monday, April 17 through Tuesday, April 18.

 - Teach your children about the Holocaust to build a next generation made up of kind, empathetic, and inclusive individuals.
 Use this guide for age-appropriate ways to approach this conversation with young children.